ShengHuaWu/Schedule/README.md

 [GraphQL](http://graphql.org) is a new API design paradigm open-sourced by Facebook in 2015 but has been powering their mobile apps since 2012.
 It eliminates many of the inefficiencies with today’s REST API.
 In contrast to REST, GraphQL APIs only expose a single endpoint and the consumer of the API can specify precisely what data they need.
-In iOS development, we can take the advantages of [Apollo iOS client](https://github.com/apollographql/apollo-ios) to execute queries and mutations against a GraphQL server and returns results as query-specific Swift types.
+In iOS development, we can take the advantages of the [Apollo iOS client](https://github.com/apollographql/apollo-ios) to execute queries and mutations against a GraphQL server and returns results as query-specific Swift types.
 This means you don’t have to deal with parsing JSON, or passing around dictionaries and making clients cast values to the right type manually.
 You also don't have to write model types yourself, because these are generated from the GraphQL definitions your UI uses.